lincc-frameworks/python-project-template/docs/source/overview.rst

 1. Python > 3.7
 2. Git > 2.27
-3. Pipx (nice to have, Conda and Pip work too, but can be more difficult to reason about later)
+3. Pipx (recommended - pip and conda work too, but require a different work flow)

 .. tip::
     You check your prerequisite versions as shown below